 That statistic has been criticized as flawed by other researchers.
 One study, published under the auspices of The Journal of the American Medical Association (JAMA), concluded that there were 123,603 deaths due to the “adverse effects of medical treatment” (a euphemism for malpractice) in the U.S. between 1990 and 2016.
 Far fewer, but, as that study reminds us, even one is too many.

-One 20-year study of malpractice lawsuits revealed that physicians win 50 percent of resultant jury trials even if the evidence of medical neglect is strong.
+Perhaps as many as 49% of all family physicians in the United States have been named in malpractice suits, including those that have never made it to trial.
+One 20-year study of malpractice lawsuits, however, revealed that physicians win 50 percent of resultant jury trials even if the evidence of medical neglect is strong.
 When the evidence is merely borderline the figure rises to 70 percent.
 And when the evidence is clearly weak, they win 80 to 90 percent of the time.

 But those are your odds only if your case reaches a jury.
 Most probably you won’t get that far.
 Between 80 and 90 percent of defensible claims are withdrawn or dismissed without any payment whatsoever.
 One of the reasons why is that the time it takes to proceed through the courts can thoroughly exhaust the plaintiffs.
 Malpractice attorneys representing the defendant, as well as the defendant’s insurance company, know all the delaying tactics.
 They wear down the plaintiff’s will to proceed, as well as drain his or her budget.